Multiple Sclerosis (MS) – Diagnosis, Symptoms, and Treatment

 - Gilenya (fingolimod)

-These medications work by preventing and reducing inflammation in the nervous system – thereby decreasing the chances of a flare-ups.
+These medications work by preventing and reducing inflammation in the nervous system – thereby decreasing the chances of flare-ups.
 They are not typically associated with as many side effects as corticosteroids.

 Symptoms associated with multiple sclerosis may also require therapy.
 Muscle spasticity/stiffness is often treated with muscle relaxers such as Kemstro (baclofen) or Zanaflex (tizanidine).
 Nerve or neuropathic pain is frequently treated with Neurontin (gabapentin) or Lyrica (pregabalin).